-But while the results of exercise on bone density have been proven, so have the results of Female Athlete Triad and too much exercise.
+But while the results of exercise on bone density have been clinically supported, so have the results of Female Athlete Triad and too much exercise.

 While the obvious concern is triad and its related symptoms, excessive exercise can lead to other injuries, like stress fractures.
 Particularly common among distance runners, stress fractures can begin to show up when bone remodeling can’t keep up with the repetitive pressure put on their legs.

 Excessive exercise has also been linked to exercise addiction and various eating disorders.
-And when energy availabilitty is inadequate, the negative effects of exercises on bone are more pronounced.
+And when energy availability is inadequate, the negative effects of exercises on bone are more pronounced.

-Once you’ve recognized its symptoms, Female Athlete Triad is very treatable.
-Each symptom — low energy availability, irregular menstruation, and low bone mineral density — can be treated individually, while triad as a whole can also be dealt with.
-Because some symptoms are more difficult to reverse later stages, prevention and early detection are best.
+Once you’ve recognized its symptoms, Female Athlete Triad can be addressed.
+Each symptom — low energy availability, irregular menstruation, and low bone mineral density — can be addressed individually, while triad as a whole can also be dealt with.
+Because some symptoms are more difficult to reverse at later stages, prevention and early detection are best.

-Whether you recognize these symptoms in yourself or a loved one, treatment begins with a desire to reclaim your health.
+Whether you recognize these symptoms in yourself or a loved one, dealing with Female Athlete Triad begins with a desire to reclaim your health.
 A multidisciplinary approach is recommended and can include sports physicians, gynecologists, trainers and coaches, nutritionists, psychologists, and physiologists.

 What you can do: